opendns/zmachine-api/README.md

 script](https://github.com/opendns/hubot-zmachine), but could presumably be used by anything you like, which is the fun of APIs.

+The API uses the [dfrotz z-machine interpreter](https://github.com/DavidGriffith/frotz).
+Each game you start is run in a different dfrotz process, and APIs for managing these processes are included.

 This was thrown together by a few developers, and could almost certainly be better than it is.
 Please feel free to contribute improvements!